Longford, Co. Longford

-Following the creation of the Irish Free State in 1921, the workhouse was renamed Longford County Home.
-Then, in 1952, it became St Joseph's Hospital.
-The old workhouse buildings were demolished in around 1970.
-The former fever hospital is now Mount Carmel Hospital.
+Following the creation of the Irish Free State in 1921, the Board of Guardians was abolished and the workhouse was redesignated Longford County Home.
+In 1952, it became St Joseph's Hospital, now known as St Joseph's Care Centre.
+Only the old fever hospital building now survives as Mount Carmel Hospital.

 In the mid-1990s, to mark the 150th anniversary of the Great Famine, work was undertaken to renovate the graveyard which, by then, was totally neglected and overgrown.
 It has now been transformed into a landscaped area with commemorative cross and plaque.